ll7/scenario_runner/Docs/Record_your_test_case_and_evaluate_it.md

 ## II.)
 Recording
+Before you execute the next command to record a scenario you have to execute the known commands as described in [1.
+Execute_the_supported_scenarios](Execute_the_supported_scenarios.md):

+(1) start the Carla Server, (2) execute a scenario and (3) execute manual_control.py.

-This will start recording, and optionally you can spawn several actors and define how much time you want to record. if you are in the above mentioned directory (~/CARLA_0.9.9/PythonAPI/examples) of example scripts enter the following command on the command line while starting a scenario:
+Then you can enter the following command in the above mentioned directory (~/CARLA_0.9.9/PythonAPI/examples) while starting a scenario:
 ```
 python start_recording.py <param> "<name>"
 ```
+This will start recording, and optionally you can spawn several actors and define how much time you want to record.

 You can replace the placeholder <"param"> with one of the following parameters: